Monsters Inside Me

-Monsters Inside Me is an American television documentary series about infectious diseases.
-It includes first-person interviews with people and medical professionals telling their personal stories about contracting rare diseases with most of them being parasites.
-Interviews with contributors are shot on location across North America.
-Recreations are mostly filmed near hospitals and homes in New York City.
+Monsters Inside Me is an American documentary television series about parasitic infestations and infectious diseases.
+The series utilizes first-person interviews with medical professionals and patients telling their personal stories about contracting rare diseases, as well as dramatizations of the patients' illnesses.
+Interviews with contributors were shot on location across North America.
+Dramatizations were mostly filmed near hospitals and homes in New York City.

 Summary

-Each episode has dramatizations that show illnesses caused by an infectious disease or medical affliction.
+Each episode has dramatizations that show illnesses caused by an infectious disease or parasitic infestation.
 Once the agent has been identified, their life cycles and general behaviors are illustrated.
 Justin Peed is the narrator, and biologist Dan Riskin explains how and why each infectious agent works inside its host.
 Most shows start as a commonly diagnosed disease but then transform into a different life-threatening or serious disease, which will be cured most of the time at the end.
 Out of the 216 cases documented on the show, only 12 of those ended in the victim dying, usually from a disease with an extremely low survival rate.

 The overwhelming majority of cases and their victims occur throughout the United States, but a few cases and their victims come from Canada.

-The show's first two seasons focused solely on parasites and parasitic infections, but since the third season, the show has included scenarios and medical cases about general infectious diseases and medical afflictions, including those caused by viruses, bacteria, fungi, and foreign objects.
+The show's first two seasons focused solely on parasites and parasitic infections, but since the third season, the show has included scenarios and medical cases featuring non-parasitic illnesses and infections, particularly those caused by other pathogens such as viruses, bacteria, and fungi, as well as illnesses caused by foreign objects.

 The second season premiered on Wednesday June 9, 2010 and then returned for a third season on October 5, 2012.

 As of January 7, 2011, Monsters Inside Me was broadcast in Canada by Discovery Science.
 It also airs on Discovery in the UK, and broadcasts in different languages on various Discovery networks across the world.

 The show's final episode aired on December 17, 2017.